 Risk levels and permit classifications

-This risk level is assigned to a permit that allows limited preparation steps of potentially hazardous foods, such as hot dogs, and includes sectioning of melons, heating of individually pre-packaged ready-to-eat foods for immediate service without opening of the package, and preparation of espresso and/or blended drinks.
+- This risk level is assigned to a permit that allows limited preparation steps of potentially hazardous foods includes sectioning of melons, scooping ice cream, heating of individually pre-packaged ready-to-eat foods for immediate service with limited opening of the package (venting only), and preparation of espresso and/or blended drinks and hot holding commercially prepared hot dogs.
 It also includes cold holding of commercially pre-packaged ready-to-eat foods, such as sandwiches, without opening of the package.
 Risk 1 does not include hot holding of food.
 Mobile cart operations with espresso are included in this risk category as are mobile trucks with frozen foods or meat.
 These types of operations are inspected once a year.

-This risk level is assigned to a permit that allows food processing steps such as receiving, storing, preparing, cold holding, and serving potentially hazardous foods.
+- This risk level is assigned to a permit that allows food processing steps such as receiving, storing, preparing, cold holding, and serving potentially hazardous foods.
 It does not include hot holding of food.
 It includes limited preparation steps, such as baking bread, frying donuts, and grilling or toasting sandwiches for immediate service.
-Examples of this type of operation include on-site baking with raw shell eggs as an ingredient, making smoothies with fresh fruit and/or fresh vegetables, opening ready to eat prepackaged foods for heating or service, cooking waffle cones or cake mixes.
+Examples of this type of operation include on-site baking, making smoothies with raw ingredients (fruit, eggs, etc.), cooking waffle cones or cake mixes.
 Grocery stores with pre-packaged raw meat, poultry, or seafood are also included.
-These operations receive one routine inspection and one educational visit each year with the exception of schools which receive two routine inspections.
+These operations receive one routine inspection and one educational visit each year with the exception of National School Lunch Program schools which receive two routine inspections.

-This risk level is assigned to a permit that allows operations with complex food preparation steps, including thawing, cutting, cooking, cooling, cold holding, reheating, hot holding, and serving of potentially hazardous foods.
+- This risk level is assigned to a permit that allows operations with complex food preparation steps, including thawing, cutting, cooking, cooling, cold holding, reheating, hot holding, time as a control, Approved HACCP and serving of potentially hazardous foods.
 It includes all operations that provide cooking or hot holding of foods, including meat and seafood markets and mobile trucks.
 These operations receive two routine inspections and one educational visit each year.

-Note: Owners of small grocery stores with no more than 2 checkout stands and no more than 12 seats shall only have a single permit and pay a single fee in the highest applicable risk category (i.e. a deli with a separate meat market.)
+Owners of small grocery stores with no more than 2 checkout stands and no more than 12 seats shall only have a single permit and pay a single fee in the highest applicable risk category (i.e. a deli with a separate meat market).

 Link/share our site at www.kingcounty.gov/foodsafety/risk